dotanuki-labs/gradle-wrapper-validator/docs/using.md

 ## One-off executions

-In additiont to existing installation methods, we also provide a standalone, one-off execution script that may be handy for any CI environment.
+In addition to existing installation methods, we also provide a standalone, one-off execution script that may be handy for any CI environment.

 - One-off execution (current folder)